-The wheelchair accessible walk-in tub usually has an outward opening door frame, and allows for the easy transfer from the chair to the tub.
+The wheelchair accessible walk-in tub usually has an outward opening door frame and allows for the easy transfer from a wheelchair to the tub.

 Another consideration is the installation, which can range from $500 to $5,000 depending on what is necessary for the job.
 If you're worried about the safety of your loved one at home and the bathroom is a concern, see a professional about adding industrial grade grab-bars, and other safety equipment in and around the bathtub or shower.
 You'll be glad you did.

 The following is a list of some of the most popular walk-in bathtub companies:

 There's a big difference between stepping into a traditional bathtub vs. a walk-in bathtub, especially for the elderly and/or less mobile folks out there.
 Imagine stepping into the tub below, vs. some of the walk-in tubs illustrated above.
 Cost should always be a consideration when making the decision to invest in a walk-in tub, but the safety of your loved one should be your primary consideration.